-architecture consists of several consecutive blocks that gradually extract features from the data and reduce the spatial dimension of the input data to extract features on multiple scales.
+we use a U-Net Architecture originally introduced by Ronneberger et al. (2015) for biomedical segmentation.
+The proposed architecture consists of several consecutive blocks that gradually extract features from the data and reduce the spatial dimension of the input data to extract features on multiple scales.
 These blocks are followed by a number of expansive blocks which gradually increase the resolution up to the original scale.
 Additionally at each resolution scale a so called skip connection allows the final feature map of a encoding block to directly serve as additional input to the corresponding decoding block, displayed as grey arrows in Fig. 4.
 These skips improve the networks ability to localize the features, as the upsampled features only hold coarse localization information.
 In our network we use convolutional layers as explained before.
-Additionally we use Rectified Linear Unit (ReLU), Batch Normalization, Poolingand upsampling, upsampling and 2D-DropOut layers, whose functionality we will briefly explain.
+Additionally we use Rectified Linear Unit (ReLU), Batch Normalization, Pooling, upsampling and 2D-DropOut layers, whose functionality we will briefly explain.
 The dropout chance at each 2D-DropOut layer is set to 0.2.

 - ReLU layers are used to introduce non linearity into the network.
-They transform each input x as $\frac{ReLU(x) = max(0, x)}{ReLU(x) = max(0, x)}$ - Batch Normalization layers normalize the batched input to a mean of 0 and variance of 1.
+They transform each input x as ReLU(x) = max(0, x) - Batch Normalization layers normalize the batched input to a mean of 0 and variance of 1.
 They can have additional learnable affine parameter. - Pooling layer transform several input grid points to a single output gridpoint.
 Common operations are averagePooling or maxPooling where the grid points are combined calculating the average or maximum of the input, respectively.
-This operation is used to reduce the resolution of the feature map. - Upsample layers are a simple upsampling of a grid point to increase the resolution of the feature map. - 2D-Dropout layers randomly set all values in a channel to 0 to reduce overfitting. - A sketch of the used architecture is shown in Fig. 4 - .
-We use Pytorch's DistributedParallel package to enable training on multiple GPUs in parallel.
-Training is performed on a single node, with each GPU acting on a fixed shard of the available data.
+This operation is used to reduce the resolution of the feature map. - Upsample layers are a simple upsampling of a grid point to increase the resolution of the feature map.